Letter of Credit Guide - Features, Importance & When To Use It

 Know more: Different Types of Letters of Credit

 Since a letter of credit is a negotiable instrument, the letter of credit service provider ie. the issuing bank is entitled to pay either the exporter or any other bank recommended by the exporter.
 In the case of transferable LC, the exporter can transfer his right to another entity but to receive the payment, the exporter is required to present evidential documents to the bank.

 Here is a step by step procedure to open an LC that needs to be followed:

 1. Buyer Applies For The LC - After both importers and exporters agree to conduct business together, if the exporter demands an up-front payment, the importer applies his bank and requests for issuing a bank credit in the favor of the exporter.
 The importer needs to be assured about the terms and conditions of the sales agreement.

-3. Advising Bank Evaluates LC - Then, the Advising bank (Exporter’s Bank) checks the authenticity of the LC sent by the issuing bank and assures the exporter to ship the goods.
+3. Advising Bank Evaluates LC - Then, the Advising bank (Exporter’s Bank) checks the authenticity of the LC sent by the issuing bank ie. letter of credit service provider, and assures the exporter to ship the goods.

 4. Exporter Ships The Goods - On receiving LC the exporter ships the goods and services and receives the shipment documents.

 5. Presentation of Documents to the Confirming Bank - To get the advance payment against the shipment documents, the exporter presents these documents to the confirming bank.
 The confirming bank then verifies them and sends them to the issuing bank.

 6. Settlement of Payment - On receiving shipment documents, the issuing bank verifies them with the importer and if it finds everything right, it releases the payment to the exporter.

 Here are a few documents that are required to obtain a letter of credit: